amrutu75/datafun-06-eda/README.md

 Transformation may include renaming columns, adding new columns, or transforming existing data for more in-depth analysis.

-For this project, you must:
+For this project, I remamed:

 1. Rename at least one column.
 2. Add at least one column.

 #### Step 7.
 Initial Visualizations

-Create a variety of chart types using seaborn and matplotlib to showcase different aspects of your data.
+Created a variety of chart types using seaborn and matplotlib to showcase different aspects of your data.
 For each chart, include the goal - what you want to learn/explore, the type of chart you choose, display the chart, and tell your data story.
 Use Markdown cells and Python cells.
-Create at least 3 subsections - each subsection should have the following parts:
+Created at least 3 subsections - each subsection should have the following parts:

 1. Goal: The question you are exploring.
 2. Chart Type: Tell us what kind of chart you choose to illustrate this goal.